ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_phase6_06.md

 - Separate extension packages for optional components
 - Proper dependency management with version constraints
 - Installation verification tools with comprehensive checks
-- Responsive design for mobile devices with CSS and utility functions
+- Responsive design components for mobile devices, including responsive columns, containers, and tabs
+- Updated dashboard page with responsive layout for better mobile experience

 ## Next Steps
 The immediate next steps are to continue implementing the user experience enhancements, which include: